A TREASURE OF BLACK MUSIC

 The National Museum of African-American History and Culture in Washington, D.C., has the most interesting collection of artifacts and stories on soul, gospel and related styles of music, outside of the Rock and Roll Hall of Fame in Cleveland and Nashville’s incredible Country Music Hall of Fame.

-Within its walls are countless artifacts and stories that mark the immense contributions and creativity of black Americans--timbers from a slave ship; desks from a Rosenwald school and the walls of a slave cabin from my native South Carolina; the desk and chair of Robert Smalls, the slave who stole a Confederate vessel from Charleston Harbor, steered the ship to Union forces, and later was elected to Congress during Reconstruction; the dolls used by sociologist Kenneth Clark during the Brown v.
+Within its walls are countless artifacts and stories that mark the tragic beginnings and immense creativity and genius of Black Americans--timbers from a slave ship; desks from a Rosenwald school and the walls of a slave cabin from my native South Carolina; the desk and chair of Robert Smalls, the slave who stole a Confederate vessel from Charleston Harbor, steered the ship to Union forces, and later was elected to Congress during Reconstruction; the dolls used by sociologist Kenneth Clark during the Brown v.
 Board of Education trial; and so much more.

 The experience of viewing slain teenager Emmett Till's burial casket (exhumed to test for DNA evidence, I believe) was like feeling a flash of the heartbreak and sorrow felt by those who knew the boy--and by those whose lives and families have been touched by hate-motivated violence in America.